xuankimtran/docs-1/pages/katalon-studio/docs/windows-test-objects.md

 ### In Script View

-Once the property is declared, you can switch to the **Script** View and modify the perceived value of the property.
-Typically, users want to pass the property value as a variable or refer to data files.
+Once the locator is declared, you can switch to the **Script** View and modify the perceived value of the locator.
+Typically, users want to pass the locator value as a variable or refer to data files.

-The general syntax to find a Windows test object using a dynamic property is as follows:
+The general syntax to find a Windows test object using a dynamic locator is as follows:

 ```java
 findWindowsTestObject('{your test object}', [('{variable}') : '{value of variable}'])